 The PDFs that you submit containing your written answers must be valid and complete.
 Invalid PDFs will not be printed, and therefore you will not receive credit for anything that might have been in them.

 There will be one midterm and one final examination in this course.
 The midterm will be given during a class period; the final on the last day of the term.

 You may bring one double-sided 8.5" x 11" page of notes to each examination.
 You may not refer to any other person or source, besides the course staff, during the examination.

 Please bring a pen to each examination, as we will ask you to write your answers in blue or black ink.

 Missed examinations count as zero credit.
 Except in the case of dire medical or family emergencies, no make-up examinations will be administered.

 You must take the final to pass the class.
 Failure to take the final examination will result in a failing grade.

 Please take notes by writing or typing.
 Do not record or tape lectures electronically, whether by audio or video.

-Specifically: No student may record or tape any classroom activity without the express written consent of Professor Erdmann.
+Specifically: No student may record or tape any classroom activity without the express written consent of the instructor.
 If a student believes that he/she is disabled and needs to record or tape classroom activities, he/she should contact the Office of Disability Resources to request an appropriate accommodation.